 - Resource utilization in the ICU for patients with severe end-stage disease

 - Oxidant injury in premature neonates

-For more information about Winthrop’s asthma research efforts, visit Asthma Research Center.
+For more information about NYU Winthrop’s asthma research efforts, visit Asthma Research Center.

 Clinical Trials Center on Long Island

-The Winthrop-University Hospital Clinical Trials Center (CTC) was established in 2001 to provide our patients and the surrounding community with the most advanced treatment options.
-The CTC provides the medical staff at Winthrop with the support services necessary to enhance the quality and effectiveness of their research efforts.
+The NYU Winthrop Hospital Clinical Trials Center (CTC) was established in 2001 to provide our patients and the surrounding community with the most advanced treatment options.
+The CTC provides the medical staff at NYU Winthrop with the support services necessary to enhance the quality and effectiveness of their research efforts.